 While solar energy is green and does not rely on electricity or gas, it still varies in how efficiently it heats your pool.
 When assessing your heater’s efficiency, you must consider its position, how much sunlight your area gets, the pool size, and how warm you want your pool to be.
 For example, some systems like propylene mats are not very efficient in northern climates.
 For this reason, have a professional assess your needs before purchasing a system to select a pool heater that can efficiently heat your pool to the desired temperature.

 The biggest difference between above-ground and in-ground pools is that in-ground pools have added insulation thanks to the dirt that surrounds them.
 The soil holds in the heat and does not let it escape as quickly.
 An above-ground pool loses heat through the top and sides.
 So, if you have an above-ground pool and an in-ground pool of the same size in the same climate, an above-ground pool will need a larger heating system.
 If you do have an above-ground pool, consider adding insulation to cut costs on the size of the solar heating system.
-Wrap the outside of the pool in foam insulation, which costs about $2.50 per foot for materials and installation.
+Wrap the outside of the pool in foam insulation.
 Also, be sure to use a pool cover at night and when not in use.
 Costs will be more to install a system to heat an above-ground pool since you will need to add extra panels.
 Keep in mind that needing more panels not only increases the costs but also increases the space needed on your property for the panels.

 Heat pumps 1 are another popular way to heat a pool using the sun’s energy.
 As the sun warms the air, the pump draws in heat from the air and warms the pool.
 Both systems use some electricity to run their pumps 2 and circulate the water.
 The cost of electricity is negligible compared to the cost of heating a pool using gas or propane.